 This are granted to first-semester, first-year students who are Maine residents taking at least six credits in their first semester and who have accumulated no more than 24 college credits.

 All students borrowing a student loan for the first time are required to complete loan entrance counseling; students with previous student loans who attend KVCC for the first time are encouraged to complete loan entrance counseling again as a reminder.
-Students leaving KVCC, dropping below 6 credits, or graduating are required to complete loan exit counseling.
+Students leaving KVCC, dropping below 6 credits, or graduating are required to complete loan exit counseling.Information Regarding Student Loans

 Non-need-based.
 The interest is either paid while a student is in school or capitalized over the life of the loan.
 (The principal is deferred until six months after a student graduates or drops below 6 credits.)

 The Bipartisan Student Loan Certainty Act of 2013 ties federal student loan interest rates to financial markets.
 Under this Act, interest rates will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.
-The interest rate for new Direct Subsidized and Unsubsidized Loans made to undergraduates on or after July 1, 2016 and before July 1, 2017 is 3.76%.
+The interest rate for new Direct Subsidized and Unsubsidized Loans made to undergraduates on or after July 1, 2023 and before July 1, 2024 is 5.5%.

 This loan is available to parents of a dependent student (parents must have a good credit history to qualify).
 As with Direct Subsidized and Unsubsidized student loans, the interest rate for PLUS loans will be determined each June for new loans being made for the upcoming award year, which runs from July 1 to the following June 30.
 Each loan will have a fixed interest rate for the life of the loan.
-The interest rate for new PLUS Loans made on or after July 1, 2016 and before July 1, 2017 is 6.31%.
+The interest rate for new PLUS Loans made on or after July 1, 2023 and before July 1, 2024 is 8.05%.

 Annual loan limits for subsidized and unsubsidized loans are: $3,500 for first year undergraduates and $4,500 for second year undergraduates.
 Dependent students may be eligible to borrow an additional unsubsidized loan of up to $2,000 per academic year.
-Independent students and dependent students whose parents cannot borrow a PLUS loan may be eligible to borrow an additional unsubsidized Stafford Loan of up to $6,000 per academic year.
+Independent students and dependent students whose parents cannot borrow a PLUS loan may be eligible to borrow an additional Direct Unsubsidized Loan of up to $6,000 per academic year.